Hanbok: Goguryeo

 A noblewoman in traditional Goguryeo hanbok.
 5th century, Detail from a mural in the Susan-ri Tomb, Pyongyang.

 The Goguryeo jeogori was a hip-length jacket with narrow sleeves.
 It had a straight, crossed collar and was tied shut with a belt at the waist.
 The collar and cuffs were often decorated with a different colored trim.

 The Goguryeo period royal attire was known as ochaebok.
 The precursor of what is now known as the durumagi was introduced during the Goguryeo period as a long coat worn by Northern peoples Originally the durumagi was worn by the upper class of Goguryeo for various ceremonies and rituals.
 It was later modified and worn by the general population.
 In Muyong-chong murals of Goguryeo, there are male dancers in short jeogori with long flexible sleeves and female dancers wearing a type of durumagi (a Korean over coat) with long flexible sleeves, all performing a dance.

 North-South States period

 In the North-South States Period (698–926 CE), the fundamental structure of clothing from the Three Kingdoms period was largely maintained.

 Silla and Balhae adopted dallyeong, a circular-collar robe from the Tang dynasty of China.
-The style itself originated as a form of hobok(胡服), nomadic clothing from Western and Central Asia.
+The style itself was influenced by hobok(胡服), nomadic clothing from Western and Central Asia.

 In Silla, the dallyeong was introduced by Muyeol of Silla in the second year of queen Jindeok of Silla.
 The dallyeong style from China was used as gwanbok, a formal attire for government officials, grooms, and dragon robe, a formal attire for royalty until the end of Joseon.